symbol/symbol-docs/source/serialization/coresystem.rst

 VotingKeyLinkTransaction
 ========================

-This transaction is required for node operators willing to vote finalized blocks.
+This transaction is required for node operators wanting to vote for finalized blocks.

 Announce a VotingKeyLinkTransaction to associate a |BLS| public key with an account during a fixed period.
 An account can have active up to ``3`` different voting keys at the same time.